 I was hunting through Karen Murdoch’s exhaustive anthology of Starrett’s “Books Alive” column and came across the following note, which I was then able to hunt down to its original May 9, 1948 source.

-AS a bookseller, Gardner says, Shaw’s sense of humor sometimes urges him to unorthodox practices.
+As a bookseller, Gardner says, Shaw’s sense of humor sometimes urges him to unorthodox practices.
 He once had in the shop a copy of a book by H.V.
-Kaltenborn, of of his pet aversions.
+Kaltenborn, one of his pet aversions.
 The book would not sell, so he cut the price in half, then to a quarter of the publisher’s figure, and finally marked it 10 cents.
 When it sill remained unsold, he wrote on the inside cover, “Five cents will be given to anybody who buys this book.”

 A few days afterward a well-dressed man approached with the despised volume in his hand.
 Whether he had seen the penciled note inside is still a mystery, for without a moment’s hesitation Shaw snatched the book from him, wrapped it with scrupulous care, handed him a nickel from the cash register, and watched the stranger depart — flabbergasted.